FinalClick/io.finalclick.services/README.md

     }
 }
 ```

-1. Assign a application services prefab in the `Project Settings/ServiceSettings`.
+And assign a application services prefab in the `Project Settings/ServiceSettings`.
-2. Register services either:
-   1. Define `[RegisterServices]` methods on components on the prefab, then manually register using ServiceCollectionBuilder functions.
+- Any `[RegisterServices]` methods on components on the prefab will be called with the application service collection builder.
-   2. Define `[RegisterServiceAs(Type[])]` on a MonoBehaviour class, attach to serivces prefab, and it will be automatically registered.
+- Any `[RegisterServiceAs(Type[])]` components on the prefab will be automatically registered.

 This prefab will be automatically injected into the first scene that's loaded.